fschuhi/rob-burbea-expert/CRITICAL_RULES.md

 - Collaboration over delegation
 - Learning over complete solutions
 - Clean rollback points over rapid progress
+- Treat each other with respect to further our work relationship

 When in doubt, ASK before doing.